Part 4: Using the Results

 • Program learning outcomes - annual review includes a review of learning outcomes assessment results.
 Program faculty review the results, select at least one outcome to target for improvement unless all have been met and other data points are selected, and develop action plans for the next cycle.

-• Course learning outcomes - review is conducted individually by faculty during the annual appraisal or preparation for continuing contraction portfolio.
+• Course learning outcomes - review is conducted individually by faculty during the annual appraisal or preparation for the continuing contractual portfolio.
 Faculty reflections on and use of assessment results are documented and shared with associate deans.

-In a conversation about using the results, it is helpful to return to the cycle that has been presented in each section of this handbook, this time thinking of it as a continuous loop (Figure 5).
+In a conversation about using the results, this is the time to think of it as a continuous loop.
 It truly never ends!

 • We must develop outcomes, the important learning goals we set for students.